 Can Innocent smoothies be frozen?

 Smoothies are always better when consumed fresh.
 We don’t recommend freezing a shop-bought smoothie.

 The verdict – Are Innocent smoothies good or bad for you?

 There is no denying that Innocent smoothies are tasty, packed with fruit and do not contain concentrates.
-I’ve tried most of the flavours and I do enjoy them – but in moderation.
-They are sugar-heavy and contain sugar-based carbs, but they also offer a boost of important vitamins, minerals and fibre.
+However, they are sugar-heavy and contain sugar-based carbs, but they also offer a boost of important vitamins, minerals and fibre.